mililanirobotics/ElectricalBible/Drive_Code/custom_program_mecanum_drive.md

     }
 ```

 Here, we further define our constructors by associating each piece of hardware to their respective ports.
-The Victor Class, which is a category of motor controllers, utilize PWM ports while the Joystick Class utilized for the Logitec Attack 3 utilizes the driversation ports.
+The `Victor` Class, which is a category of motor controllers, utilize PWM ports while the Joystick Class utilized for the Logitech Attack 3 utilizes the driver-station ports.

 ```c++
     void OperatorControl() {